SymptomsBy Mayo Clinic staff

 - Muscle weakness or paralysis if motor nerves are affected

-- Bowel or bladder problems if autonomic nerves are affected
+- Bowel, bladder or digestive problems if autonomic nerves are affected

 Peripheral neuropathy may affect one nerve (mononeuropathy), two or more nerves in different areas (multiple mononeuropathy) or many nerves (polyneuropathy).